skythelimitdt/myprojects/README.md

 ### Weather Patterns and Vacation Planning by Latitude

-**Technology Used:** Jupyter Lab, Python, Matplotlib, Hvplot, Pandas, Numpy, SciPy, Geoapify API
+**Tech Stack:** Jupyter Lab, Python, Matplotlib, Hvplot, Pandas, Numpy, SciPy, Geoapify API

 - **Weather Analysis by Latitude:** Used OpenWeatherMap API to retrieve weather data for over 500 cities, and created scatter plots to visualize how latitude influences weather variables like temperature, humidity, cloudiness, and wind speed.
 - **Linear Regression & Insights:** Computed linear regression for each relationship (temperature, humidity, cloudiness, wind speed) based on latitude, splitting the data into Northern and Southern Hemispheres for detailed analysis.